Free Consultation. Free Finance Assessment. No Obligation.

 Tenants in common arrangements often support financial planning in blended families, where separate contributions and future inheritances must be protected.
 Single mortgages also offer clarity during separation: the borrower retains legal and financial responsibility, while the non-borrowing partner avoids liability.

 On the other hand, joint mortgages can offer security to both partners, ensuring both names are on the property title and mortgage contract.
-Couples should consider whether future changes—such as marriage, children, business ownership or inheritance—will affect what structure is most appropriate.
+Couples should consider whether future changes—such as marriage, children, business ownership or inheritance, will affect what structure is most appropriate.

-What Lenders Prioritise in 2025
+What Lenders Prioritise

 Across the market, lenders place strong emphasis on: